duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Work stealing enabled multi-threaded processing and sorting was adapted to run in parallel.
 Care was also taken to pre-allocate memory in larger batches.

-DuckDB's window functions are also capable of processing larger than memory datasets.
+DuckDB's window functions are also capable of processing larger-than-memory datasets.
 We leave benchmarking that feature for future work!

 ### Export